-After surgery, Vince spent months undergoing rigorous rehabilitation with hand therapist, Liz Strickland.
+After surgery, Vince spent months undergoing rigorous rehabilitation with a hand therapist, Liz Strickland.
 Under her guidance, and after the completion of his treatment, Vince is experiencing incredible results!
-He is back to doing the activities that he enjoys the most, which includes golfing and jiu jitsu.
+He is back to doing the activities that he enjoys the most, which include golfing and jiu-jitsu.
 To learn more about his story, please view his testimonial below.

 For more information about our program for hand and upper extremity surgery, please click here.